Moving to Tahiti: a little piece of the world in Oceania?

 - The vast majority of French civil servants coming to work in Tahiti (the main island) are indexed,

-- White expatriates (this is not pejorative) are called popa’ā.
+- White expatriates (not meant pejoratively here) are called popaʻā.

 How to get to Tahiti?

-I already talked about this in a full article I wrote about how to go to Tahiti for cheap.
-This will surely be your biggest budget if you have decided to come to live in Tahiti.
-Plan about 1500€ or even 2000€, depending on the season.
+I already covered this in a full article about how to get to Tahiti without spending too much.
+This will probably be one of your biggest expenses if you have decided to come and live in Tahiti.
+As a rough guide, plan on around €1,200 to €2,000, depending on the season, route, baggage, and how early you book.

-- Those who wish to bring back personal belongings (decoration, books, etc.) and have a box delivered.
-In this case, you will have to inquire to the transporters (AGS, PHOCEA, etc.).
-Prices are often around 400/500 € per m3.
-Be sure to check with customs if you choose this option.
+- Those who want to bring personal belongings with them (decorations, books, and so on) and have a crate shipped over.
+In that case, you’ll need to contact shipping companies directly (AGS, PHOCEA, etc.).
+Prices are often around €400 to €500 per m³.
+Be sure to check the customs rules if you choose this option.

 Accommodation

-If you’re planning to move to Tahiti, you will undoubtedly have to start looking for a place to live in.
-I personally advise you to book an accommodation for the first 2 weeks of your arrival, which allows you to arrive feeling more relaxed, and leaves you a bit of margin to find your “real” accommodation.
-Count from 40 to 60€ per night, depending on what you’ll choose.
-Worth noting that Airbnb works very well on Papeete, and this will be way less expensive than staying in a hotel.
+If you’re planning to move to Tahiti, you will obviously need to start looking for a place to live.
+Personally, I recommend booking temporary accommodation for the first two weeks after you arrive.
+That way, you can land with a little less stress and give yourself some time to find your “real” place.
+Count roughly €40 to €60 per night, depending on what you choose.
+It’s worth noting that Airbnb works very well in Papeete, and it will usually be much cheaper than staying in a hotel.

-If you go through an agency, you’ll end up with quite an expensive bill: 1/2 month agency fee, 1 month deposit cashed, and the first month’s rent, all to be paid (almost) at the same time.
-In my case, 2500€, which is a considerable sum!
-Also note that usually, the majority of the housing here are fully equipped.
-If it is not the case, then the price is often cheaper but you will have to plan a large budget to minimally furnish.
+If you go through an agency, the initial bill can be pretty steep: half a month’s rent in agency fees, one month’s deposit cashed, and the first month’s rent, all due more or less at the same time.
+In my case, it came to €2,500, which is a serious amount of money!
+Also note that most homes here are usually fully equipped.
+If they are not, the rent is often cheaper, but you’ll need to plan a large enough budget to furnish the place at least minimally.

-Car prices are very high here, compared to what you could find elsewhere.
-A car in “good condition” and not too old costs about 5000 to 6000 € (600.000 to 800.000 xpf).
-You can find cheaper, but at your own risk, knowing that there is no MOT test here (you’d better have a good knowledge of it…).
+Car prices are very high here compared with what you might find elsewhere.
+A car in “good condition” that is not too old costs around €5,000 to €6,000 (600,000 to 800,000 XPF).
+You can find cheaper, but it’s at your own risk, especially since there is no mandatory vehicle inspection here (so you’d better know what you’re looking at…).

-A scooter or 125 will cost you less, from 1500/2000€.
+A scooter or 125 cc will cost less, starting around €1,500 to €2,000.

 First subscriptions

-When calculating your budget to move to French Polynesia, Tahiti, you will also have to think about the first subscriptions for your home and for all meter openings.
-I’m thinking in particular of water, electricity, Internet, landline, mobile, etc. Count 400/500€ the first month only for these first subscriptions.
+When calculating your budget to move to French Polynesia, and to Tahiti in particular, you also need to factor in your first home subscriptions and meter openings.
+I’m thinking in particular of water, electricity, Internet, landline, mobile phone, and so on.
+Count roughly €400 to €500 in the first month just for these initial subscriptions.

-First errands and necessities
+First groceries and essentials

-And yes, going to live in Tahiti is a great thing, but you will have to buy a minimum at your arrival.
-I’m especially thinking of the kitchen bare necessities and small appliances, as well as the first groceries.
-You can plan easily between 500 and 1000€ for the first necessities upon your arrival, depending on your accommodation and your ability not to spend too much.
+And yes, moving to Tahiti is a wonderful thing, but you will still need to buy the basics when you arrive.
+I’m especially thinking of kitchen essentials, small appliances, and your first grocery shop.
+You can easily plan between €500 and €1,000 for those first necessities, depending on your accommodation and your ability not to overspend.

-“Count on an average of 150 to 200€ per week minimum, for two people.
-It is very variable, but it already gives you an idea”.
-Now in 2021, with 2 children, I almost spent between 25/30 000xpf per week for groceries.”
+“Count on an average of at least €150 to €200 per week for two people.
+It varies a lot, but it already gives you an idea.
+In 2021, with two children, I was spending around 25,000 to 30,000 XPF per week on groceries.”

 Administrative procedures

-- 1500€/person for a plane ticket (it depends where you live, of course),
+- Around €1,200 to €2,000 per person for the plane ticket (depending on where you live, of course),

-- Between 500 and 1000€ for moving expenses,
+- Between €500 and €1,000 for moving expenses,

-- 500€ for the first 2 weeks of temporary accommodation (variable),
+- Around €500 for the first two weeks of temporary accommodation (variable),

-- The first month’s rent to pay (1000€ in my case),
+- The first month’s rent to pay (€1,000 in my case),

-- Agency fees 500€,
+- Agency fees: €500,

-- One month deposit cashed: 1000€,
+- One month’s deposit cashed: €1,000,

-- First necessities and shopping 1000€,
+- First essentials and groceries: €1,000,

-- first subscriptions: 500€,
+- First subscriptions: €500,

-- Purchase of a car: 5000€.
+- Purchase of a car: €5,000.

 The cost of living in Tahiti and French Polynesia